capsule5000/TSXduino-MEGA/README.md

 4-Download the Maxduino Firmware (MaxDuino_1.30M) adapted for arduino MEGA from MELINKV at the following link https://github.com/merlinkv

-5- TSXDuino has an on / off selector to activate the audio through the speaker to listen to the file.
+5- TSXDuino has an on / off selector(MUTE) to activate the audio through the speaker to listen to the file.

 6- It also has a second on / off selector to activate the output amplifier to the computer.